-On the death of the Duke of Bedford, Richard Woodville secretly married the widowed Duchess Jacquetta, news of which caused a scandal at the time.
-Jacquetta of Luxembourg (1415/1416 - 30 May 1472), whos social standing was far above her new husband's , was the elder daughter of Peter I, Count of Saint-Pol, Conversano and Brienne and his wife Margaret de Baux and was descended from Beatrice of England, daughter of King Henry III of England and Eleanor of Provence.
+Richard was chamberlain to John, Duke of Bedford, (a younger brother of King Henry V) On the death of the Duke of Bedford, he secretly married the widowed Duchess Jacquetta, news of which caused a scandal at the time.
+Jacquetta of Luxembourg (1415/1416 - 30 May 1472), whose social standing was far above her new husband's, was the elder daughter of Peter I, Count of Saint-Pol, Conversano and Brienne and his wife Margaret de Baux and was descended from Beatrice of England, daughter of King Henry III of England and Eleanor of Provence.
 The marriage produced 14 children:-

 (2) Lewis Woodwille (c.1438?), died in childhood.

 (3) Anne Woodville (1439-1489).
 Married (i) William Bourchier, Viscount Bourchier, and

 (4) Anthony Woodville, 2nd Earl Rivers (1442-1483), married Elizabeth Scales, 8th Baroness Scales.